Friday, May 10, 2019

 Living in Harmony with Mother Earth

 How-to live-in harmony with our planet called Earth.
-This is an introduction of the many ways to recycle.
+This is an introduction to the many ways to recycle.

 Modern humans have used their magnificent brains to make our lives easier such as telephones, cell phones, cars, computers, airplanes, and other vehicles that can travel even greater distances.
 Today, we have become a little wasteful with our natural resources and we need to rethink how we use these natural resources efficiently.